Mauro Hertig

 Neue Werkzeuge der musikalischen Wahrnehmung

-Musical listening analysis occupies a niche existence.
-Publications and current contributions to the discourse still suffer from an excessive focus on the score and its compositional method, which is a legacy of Adorno's ideal of listening "co-composition."
-To this day, the idea from early serialism that a work can be completely deciphered from its score continues to have an impact.
+Musical auditory analysis remains a niche field.
+Publications and current contributions to the discourse still suffer from an excessive focus on the score and compositional techniques, a legacy of Adorno’s ideal of “co-composing” through listening.
+To this day, the notion from early serialism that a work can be fully deciphered from its score continues to exert an influence.
 These two myths are examined and debunked here.
-An alternative approach to analysis is developed, based solely on the perception of music.
-In the process, the analyzing subject is clarified, along with its possibilities and limitations.
+An alternative approach to analysis is developed, one based solely on the perception of music.
+In doing so, the nature of the analyzing subject is clarified, along with its possibilities and limitations.

-In addition, the relationship between the subject and the piece is examined, with an answer to the question of how and where the analysis actually takes place between the two.
-Contemporary listening analysis also makes use of newly available presentation techniques: sound clips are embedded in a flowing text in the browser, and videos and illustrations help to improve understanding of the language.
+Furthermore, the relationship between subject and piece is examined, with an answer to the question of how and where, between the two, the analysis actually takes place.
+A contemporary listening analysis also makes use of newly available presentation techniques: sound clips are embedded in a flowing text within the browser, while videos and illustrations aid in a better understanding of the text.
 Under these conditions, new analytical tools are created and tested.
-These incorporate the possibilities of group intelligence, which can become an integral part of the discourse.
-The focus on perception has consequences for both the audience and the composers: influences and habits of listening are revealed and incorporated into the experience of pieces and recordings.
-This work attempts to take a big step toward establishing this underestimated activity of auditory perception.
+These incorporate the possibilities of collective intelligence, which can become an integral part of the discourse.
+The focus on perception has consequences for both the audience and the composers: listening habits and influences are revealed and incorporated into the experience of pieces and recordings.
+This work attempts to take a major step toward establishing this often-underestimated activity of auditory perception.

 contents